tamandakaunda-15/LiftEd_mobileapp/README.md

 ### Why 5 Rounds?
 The model utilizes a 5-term temporal window to ensure high predictive validity.
-By analyzing a sequence of 5 rounds, the LSTM can distinguish between temporary academic fluctuations and sustained downward trends, allowing the system to intervene before a student reaches a **"point of no return"**.
+By analyzing a sequence of 5 rounds, the LSTM can distinguish between temporary academic fluctuations and sustained downward trends, allowing the system to intervene before a student reaches a **" point of no return"**.

 #  Repository Structure